 My recent work showcases paintings of a semi-abstract vision of Syria’s urban landscapes in its war-torn cities.
 My primary focus is of my birthplace — the city of Aleppo with urban scenes of collapsed apartment floors, fallen balconies, curved rooftops and punched holes in the building facades.
 My new direction is expressed primarily through the use of accumulative strokes and the manipulation of paint to create an abstract interpretation.
 My aim is not to focus on the politics of the conflict, but instead to raise awareness in the hope of changing the perception from destruction — of haunting and disturbing scenes to hopeful, colorful neighborhoods that are filled with life.
 The presence of people is felt without showing human suffering and offer a glimpse of hope for residents to return and rebuild.
 I use insistently brush strokes lines in all directions that meant to convey my perception of the speed and flux of modern life with the suggestion of movement, and to evoke hidden personages that center on expression rather than representation.

-During the Nineties; my work showcase shapes, colors, texture and techniques with several layers of paint.
-The semi-abstract work is the interpretation of my vision derived from modern life influenced by the new technology, urban scenes and cityscapes with a bird’s-eye view.
-The method of painting is spontaneous with the rapid execution of painterly expressionist approach and equated with a storytelling.
+During the Nineties; my work showcase shapes, colors, texture and layered strokes.
+The method of my painting is equated with spontaneity and the rapid execution of painterly gestural-motifs with limited color palette.
 My objective is to bring forth the hidden characters of an urban scene in a neoplasticism style that solidify my identity among my contemporaries.